 Patient Case representation space in healthcare

-The electronic health record (EHR) plays a critical role in the modern clinical workflow.
-From managing patient information to providing clinical decision support, its advancement has caused an undeniable paradigm shift in medicine .
-That being said, the success of EHRs in the domain of healthcare delivery does not preclude them from having important limitations.
-In fact, the challenges associated with the mainstream adoption of commercial EHRs have been widely documented[3,4].
-One such limitation is the way data is represented.
+While Electronic Healthcare Records (EHRs) have shown promise in incommoding care data, their impact on management reasoning, which involves balancing treatment decisions, spend more time on cases and testing strategies while managing risk, is unknown.[1].
+The vital roles of EHRs is focused on supporting the accuracy of diagnosis and rationalize the provided care to patients besides facilitating clinical documentation and care coordination and continuity through maintaining updated problem lists, tests, and medications [2].
+In fact, the challenges associated with the mainstream adoption of EHRs have been widely documented[3,4].
+Physicians have different perspectives on representing patient data compared to EHRs and these perspectives are not well integrated in any EHRs system.
+To give you some examples, let us take few care scenarios that illustrates the difficulty of using directly the EHRs system:

 Scenario I: A mother comes in with her son to the hospital for an IV but forgets the child’s toy.
 She asks the doctor to wait until she gets the toy before starting the IV.